 - 01. General Requirements.
 Meter fittings of adequate size to measure the gas efficiently for the purpose of obtaining gas-oil ratios shall be installed on the gas vent line of every separator or proper connections made for orifice well tester.
 Well-head equipment shall be installed and maintained in excellent condition.
 Valves shall be installed so that pressures can be readily obtained on both casing and tubing.
-(3-29-12) - O2.
-Meter Calibration.
-All required meters shall be calibrated at least once per calendar year.
-The records of such calibration shall be maintained or made available by the owner or operator of the well and shall be available for inspection by the Department.
-Such records shall be maintained by the owner or operator for a period of at least five (5) years.

-(3 29 12) - 03.
+(3-18-22) - O2.
 Visibility.
-All required meters shall be accessible and viewable by the Department for the purpose of monitoring daily, monthly and/or cumulative production volumes from individual wells.
-(3-29-12)
+All required meters shall be accessible and viewable by the Department for the purpose of monitoring daily, monthly, and/or cumulative production volumes from individual wells.
+(3-18-22)()